Solarchainlabs/solarchain-exchange/README.md

 ## Suggestions

-You are welcome to [suggest features](https://github.com/rarible/protocol/discussions) and [report bugs found](https://github.com/rarible/protocol/issues)!
+You are welcome to [report bugs found](https://github.com/Solarchainlabs/solarchain-exchange/issues)!

-## Contributing

-The codebase is maintained using the "contributor workflow" where everyone without exception contributes patch proposals using "pull requests" (PRs).
-This facilitates social contribution, easy testing, and peer review.

-See more information on [CONTRIBUTING.md](https://github.com/rarible/protocol/blob/main/CONTRIBUTING.md).

 ## License